MichaIng/DietPi-Docs/docs/dietpi_tools.md

     In DietPi, we class user data as:

     - **Data storage for applications**.
-Some examples are ownCloud/Nextcloud data store, BitTorrent downloads and SQL data store (v142+).
+Some examples are ownCloud/Nextcloud data store, BitTorrent downloads and SQL data store.
-    - The location where your **file server** choice will point to, if you install one (e.g.: Samba Server, ProFTPD).
+    - The location where your **File Server** choice will point to, if you install one, like Samba Server or ProFTPD.
-    - The location where you can upload and store your **media content**, for other applications to use (e.g.: Kodi, Emby, Plex etc).
+    - The location where you can upload and store your **media content**, for other applications to use, like Kodi, Emby or Plex.

     For all software you install in dietpi-software, you can access your user data with ***/mnt/dietpi_userdata***.
 Regardless of where the data is physically stored, a symlink will automatically be created for you if needed.
     To check where the physical location is, you can run the following command: